bencomp/stanbol/README.md

     $ mvn install

-If you want to skip the tests, use :
+If you want to skip the tests, use:

     $ mvn install -Dmaven.test.skip=true

 ### Launching the Apache Stanbol Server

-The recommended lanchers are packaged under the `launchers/` folder.
+The recommended launchers are packaged under the `launchers/` folder.
 For
 instance:

     $ java -Xmx1g -jar launchers/full/target/org.apache.stanbol.launchers.full-0.10.0-incubating-SNAPSHOT.jar